Helmond: 19th and 20th centuries

 By the late 18th and early 19th century, local entrepreneurs also started to grow the textile business unassisted by the Haarlem merchants, facilitating industrial production.
 It became a city with a seat in the Estates of Brabant in 1814.
 The 1826 opening of the Zuid-Willemsvaart canal, which runs through the city, brought more prosperity to the city.
 In addition to the weaving mills and the associated yarn dyeing and bleaching plants, other branches of the textile industry also developed, such as cotton printing.

 The introduction of steam power and construction of a railway station in 1866 greatly accelerated the development of Helmond, and its population greatly increased.
 By the early 20th century, industry in Helmond started to branch out from textiles: metal products, such as machines and wires, were produced in the city, along with a cocoa factory, a margarine factory, and the grocery chain EDAH.

 In 1940, Helmond was captured by the Wehrmacht, and its city administration was taken over by NSB collaborators.
 The city was liberated by the British Army on 24 and 25 September 1944.

 After the war, industry once again flourished, with new companies establishing themselves in the city while old industries continued.
 Pursuing a modern image, prominent projects such as the Cube Houses were built.
 Helmond gained its 80,000th resident in 1999, and continues to grow.

+The new quarter Brandevoort (built 1993 to 2017) is quite remarkable for its cohesive New Urbanism principles and the architecture adapting to the traditional local style of Brabant.